 Dr. Kube wants to keep you involved in your patient that comes to VNAP.
 You will be kept up to date on consultations, treatment plans and hospitalized cases via emails, phone calls, faxes or letters.
 Please don’t hesitate to reach out if you haven’t received information or if you have any questions.
 Please inform her on your referral form which way you prefer to be contacted.

 Cona Anwer, DVM, DACVIM

-Dr. Anwer is a board certified veterinary neurologist/neurosurgeon, who is now seeing new patients!
+Dr. Anwer is a board certified veterinary neurologist/neurosurgeon.

 Dr. Anwer treats both dogs and cats but she has a strong passion for feline medicine.
 She feels cats are often underdiagnosed and misdiagnosed because they try their best to hide their problems whenever they visit their veterinarian.
 By spending extra time observing them and with the help of videos from home she can gain a better understanding of where their problem may lie and the best way to get a diagnosis.

 She also has a love of neurosurgery and enjoys collaborating with colleagues to explore new surgical techniques.
 By always keeping up with new ideas she can offer her patients more options and better outcomes.

 What Dr. Anwer enjoys the most is working with pets and their families to find the best diagnostic and treatment options for their unique clinical picture.
 She wants to make sure that her clients always understand what is happening with their pet and why we are making our recommendations.

 When she is not at the hospital Dr. Anwer enjoys spending time with her family and her newly adopted cat Dougie!